How to Start a Coffee Trailer Successfully

 What's the difference between a coffee trailer and a coffee truck?

-Pulling a coffee trailer fully stocked with equipment, water, inventory, generator, gas, and ice can ruin a four-cylinder car and possibly blow out the transmission.
+Pulling a coffee trailer fully stocked with equipment, water, inventory, a generator, gas, and ice can ruin a four-cylinder car and possibly blow out the transmission.

 Get The Ultimate Guide!